 - Alternate spacing (e.g., your name appears with or without specific spaces)

 - Known misspellings (if a document contains a misspelling)

 Select your legal sex.
 BU School of Theology requires a “male” or “female” response to fulfill the university’s federal reporting requirements.
-If desired, you may also indicate your gender identity in the question below.
+If desired, you may also indicate your gender identity in this section.

-If your gender identity differs from your legal sex, use this space to indicate your gender and preferred pronouns, if desired.
+If your gender identity differs from your legal sex, use this section to indicate your gender and pronouns.

 Enter your date of birth in MM/DD/YYYY format.
 For example, January 7, 1989, would be listed as 01/07/1989.
 Make sure you enter your date of birth correctly; failure to do so could cause significant delays with matching documentation and test scores.

 Then, enter your country, city, state/territory/province, and county of birth.
 If you are unsure of your county of birth, select N/A.

 Note: to ensure applicants are entering consistent data for some questions, this application uses pre-populated answer options that are maintained by the International Organization for Standardization (ISO).
 For example, country answer options are derived from ISO 3166, which is the international standard for country codes and codes for their subdivisions.